MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcuts.md

 In this article, you learn how to create a OneLake shortcut from internal and external sources to query your data in Real-Time Analytics.
 Select the desired tab that corresponds with the shortcut you'd like to create.

 > [!NOTE]
-> Use these shortcuts when you want to infrequently run queries on historical data without partitioning or indexing the data.
+> Use OneLake shortcuts when you want to infrequently run queries on historical data without partitioning or indexing the data.
-> If you want to run queries frequently and accelerate performance, import the data directly.
+> If you want to run queries frequently and accelerate performance, import the data directly into your KQL database.

 ### [OneLake shortcut](#tab/onelake-shortcut)